18. Hapless Visitors

 Everything was confusion in the Oblonskys' home

-Bulgakov quotes the first line of the novel Anna Karenina (1873-1876) written by Lev Nikolayevich Tolstoy (1828-1910).
+Bulgakov quotes the second line of the novel Anna Karenina (1873-1876), the famous novel written by Lev Nikolaevich Tolstoy (1828-1910).

 An old-fashioned tussore silk suit